Menopause Management

 Practice point

 Breakthrough bleeding is a common side effect of MHT.
 It is common to see bleeding up to 6 months after starting continuous MHT.
 Heavy bleeding or continued breakthrough bleeding after 6 months requires further investigation.
+If risk factors for endometrial cancer exist (PCOS, obesity, Lynch syndrome), investigate earlier than 6 months.

 Talking tips